schmittberger/windows/README.md

 cwddrive                          alias a random available drive letter to current working directory cwddrive L                        alias L to CWD if not taken, or toggles it off if it currently is L cwddrive L C:/some/folder         alias L to C:/some/folder if available

-makerunnable f1.js [f2.js] ...    creates a .cmd file in npm.globalBin (is in PATH) that will exec the .js
 ```

 ## APIs